-In Britain, the timber processing industry is a huge and diverse sector that contains anyone from a tree surgeon or harvesting contractor to saw millers, furniture manufacturers and woodworkers.
-Anyone who harvests, fells, saws or manufactures products using timber forms part of the processing industry that helps turn more than 10m tonnes of wood each year into the products and materials we buy and sell.
+In Britain, the timber processing industry is a huge and diverse sector.
+Anyone who harvests or processes British timber products is part of a 10m tonne industry that forms the products and materials we buy and sell.

 Grown in Britain is also leading the drive for more innovation in the use of British timber particularly in construction and is supporting the development of processing in this country that can replace imported products.
 Current projects are looking at cross laminated timber and the thermal modification of hardwood.